nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### UploadFailed

-This message is sent whenever a file connection of an active upload closes.
+This message is sent whenever a file connection of an active upload closes abruptly before the transfer has finished, whether due to cancellation, a problem while reading file data or any other kind of discrepancy.

-Soulseek NS clients can also send this message when a file cannot be read.
-The recipient either re-queues the upload (download on their end), or ignores the message if the transfer finished.
+The recipient may re-queue the upload (download on their end) to try again in the hope that any discrepancies can be figured out later, or they should ignore the message if the transfer was cancelled by them intentionally.

 ### Data Order